-|Easier management of networks||IPv6 networks provide autoconfiguration capabilities.
-They are simpler, flatter and more manageable, especially for large installations.||Networks must be configured manually or with DHCP.
-IPv4 has had many overlays to handle Internet growth, which demand increasing maintenance efforts.|
+|IPv6 networks are easier and cheaper to manage||Networks must be configured manually or with DHCP.
+IPv4 has had many overlays to handle Internet growth, which demand increasing maintenance efforts.||IPv6 networks provide autoconfiguration capabilities.
+They are simpler, flatter and more manageable, especially for large installations.|

 |IPv6 restores end-to-end transparency||Widespread use of NAT devices means that a single NAT address can mask thousands of non-routable addresses, making end-to-end integrity unachievable.||Direct addressing is possible due to vast address space - the need for network address translation devices is effectively eliminated.|

 |IPv6 has improved security features||Security is dependent on applications - IPv4 was not designed with security in mind.||IPSEC is built into the IPv6 protocol, usable with a suitable key infrastructure.|